Campervan hire in Europe

 Return trip or one way?

 Linked to the “where are you going?” question, is whether you require a one-way hire.
-Whilst these are possible, it’s not something I would recommend unless it makes enormous sense to your other plans.
+While these are possible, it’s not something I would recommend unless it makes enormous sense to your other plans.
 One way hires are usually only possible with companies that have multi-country locations.
 This then almost binds you to choose that company and its conditions.
 Requesting a one-way hire will also bump up the price considerably, and could over-run any savings you might have made by travelling this way.

 Note: There are companies who specifically hire on a “relocating” basis, providing incredibly cheap deals to reposition campervans to other locations.
 However, these are offered on last-minute arrangements, meaning that for most planned trips, they are not suitable.